 On their way home from the Passover celebration, Mary and Joseph could not find 12-year-old Jesus and anxiously searched for him.
 They were surprised to find him before the Temple of Solomon in Jerusalem discussing theology with the Temple elders (Luke 2: 41–51).

 Mazzolino shows the young Christ under the Temple portico, seated on a gilded throne that is decorated with sphinxes, which were associated with wisdom.
 He is surrounded by a crowd of theologians, who are consulting texts and engaged in lively debate.
-The Virgin and Saint Joseph, identified by their haloes, appear to the right of where Christ is sitting.
+The Virgin Mary and Saint Joseph, identified by their haloes, appear to the right of where Christ is sitting.
 The Virgin crosses her arms in reverence as she listens to Christ’s wise words.
 The elderly woman wearing the white veil behind the Virgin may be her mother, Saint Anne.

 The structure with the large niche directly behind Christ may represent the Holy of Holies, where the Ark of the Covenant containing the Ten Commandments was stored.
 The frieze on its front depicts Moses showing the tablets to his people, alluding to the treasure hidden within.
 To underscore the importance of this inner building, Mazzolino includes a Hebrew inscription above the frieze: ‘The House which Solomon built for the Lord’ (1 Kings 6: 2).
 Mazzolino’s inclusion of Hebrew inscriptions in more than a dozen of his paintings is very unusual, but can be found in works by earlier artists in Ferrara such as Tura and Costa (who may have taught Mazzolino).
 The scene is framed by the pilasters supporting the Temple portico.
 Ercole de' Roberti, another of Mazzolino’s probable teachers, adopted a similar motif in his Institution of the Eucharist.